keithlennox/roku-feed/README.md

 - TS QUESTION: Are season and ep numbers populated in TS?
 - OPTIONAL FOR POST LAUNCH: more complex error handling such as no duplicate ep numbers allowed
 - OPTIONAL FOR POST LAUNCH: retry s3 write (i think it's built in), do not write feed smaller than 200 vids
-- OPTIONAL FOR POST LAUNCH: Finalize all console.log + console.error messages
-- OPTIONAL FOR POST LAUNCH: Search by state=ACTIVE
+- OPTIONAL FOR POST LAUNCH: search by state=ACTIVE
 - Change stills URL code - COMPLETE
 - Add validation to videoObject date (releaseDate YYYY-MM-DD) - COMPLETE
 - Confirm validityPeriodStart + End are correct format - COMPLETE